Skip Breadcrumb Links

 What happens after I file a claim with the Ministry of Labour?

-After you file your claim, the Ministry of Labour will try to get your employer to solve the problem.
+After you file your claim, the Ministry of Labour, Training and Skills Development will try to get your employer to solve the problem.
 If they cannot do that, they will start an investigation to solve the problem.

 If the Ministry finds that your employer has treated you unfairly, they will decide what your employer must do to solve the problem.